-- The expected cost of providing the benefits built up by members at the valuation date (the "liabilities"), and compare this against the funds held by the Fund (the "assets"). - The contributions needed to cover the cost of the benefits that active members will build up in the future and other costs incurred in running the Fund (the "Primary Contribution Rate"). - An appropriate plan for making up the shortfall if the Fund has less assets than liabilities or recouping the surplus if the Fund has more assets than liabilities.
-This plan will cover the amounts which will need to be paid (the "Secondary Contribution Rate") and the timeframe over which they will be paid ("the Recovery/Spread Period").
+- The expected cost of providing the benefits built up by members at the valuation date (the "liabilities"), and compare this against the funds held by the Fund (the "assets"). - The contributions needed to cover the cost of the benefits that active members will build up in the future and other costs incurred in running the Fund (the "Primary Contribution Rate"). - An appropriate plan for making up the shortfall if the Fund has less assets than liabilities.
+This plan will cover the amounts which will need to be paid (the "Secondary Contribution Rate") and the timeframe over which they will be paid ("the Recovery Period").